Lundy: 20th and 21st centuries

 Residents did not pay taxes to the United Kingdom and had to pass through customs when they travelled to and from Lundy Island.
 Although the island was ruled as a virtual fiefdom, its owner never claimed to be independent of the United Kingdom, in contrast to later territorial "micronations".

 Following the death of Harman's son Albion in 1968, Lundy was put up for sale in 1969.
 Jack Hayward, a British millionaire, purchased the island for £150,000 (£ today) and gave it to the National Trust, who leased it to the Landmark Trust.
-The Landmark Trust has managed the island since then, deriving its income from arranging day trips, letting out holiday cottages and from donations.
+The Trust has managed the island since then, deriving its income from arranging day trips, letting out holiday cottages and from donations.
 In May 2015 a sculpture by Antony Gormley was erected on Lundy.
 It is one of five life-sized sculptures, Land, placed near the centre and at four compass points of the UK in a commission by the Landmark Trust, to celebrate its 50th anniversary.
 The others are at Lowsonford (Warwickshire), Saddell Bay (Scotland), the Martello Tower (Aldeburgh, Suffolk), and Clavell Tower (Kimmeridge Bay, Dorset).

 The island is visited by over 20,000 day trippers a year, but during September 2007 had to be closed for several weeks owing to an outbreak of norovirus.

 An inaugural Lundy Island half-marathon took place on 8 July 2018 with 267 competitors.